 They discuss John's burial, and the Bastard swears to serve Henry.
 The other lords follow suit.
 The Bastard speaks of the suffering they have endured and comments that England has never been in danger of being conquered, except when it was divided against itself.
 Now that the lords have returned to the allegiance of their English king, England is strong again.
 Nothing can weaken England if its citizens remain loyal, he says.

 This play refers in passing to King John's plundering of the monasteries, an action that caused much disagreement during John's actual reign.
-When he is poisoned by a monk, we see John die as a result of his policy toward the monasteries, despite the play's inexplicable underemphasis of that important aspect of his reign.
-(His other memorable action, and one of the most important in medieval English history, was his agreement to sign the Magna Carta granting certain inalienable rights to his lords.
-This document became an important legal foundation for such later landmarks as the United States Constitution, and represents the single lasting deed from John's reign as king.
-It is not mentioned in Shakespeare's play.)
+When he is poisoned by a monk, we see John die as a result of his policy toward the monasteries, despite the play's puzzling underemphasis of that important aspect of his reign.
+John's most memorable action–and one of the most significant in medieval English history–was his agreement

 The Bastard's unswerving loyalty to John makes him spur on the returned English lords to attack Louis, but a peace treaty has been made off-stage between Pandolf and the intractable Louis.
 Echoing the events outside Angers when the French and English geared up to attack the town but canceled the assault at the last minute, the Bastard here winds up for battle only to have his plans put on hold.
 It makes for an anticlimactic ending: Battles dwindle because troops were drowned or lost at sea, and enemies seem to come to a peace treaty by default, and offstage at that.
 The ending suggests that the peace will not last, because the Bastard is still ready to fight--and we know Louis was anxious to try to gain the English throne.